 Caramelized onions add something special to so many different meals!
-Here’s how to caramelize onions the right way, for onions that are sweet, dark, and jammy.
+I’ll show you how to caramelize onions the right way, for onions that are sweet, dark, and jammy.

 Stirring caramelized onions in skillet with wooden spoon

-Caramelized onions are one of my favourite things to add to a meal to take it to the next level.
+Caramelized onions are one of my favourite things to add to everything from pizza and burgers to a frittata.
+They take the meal to the next level!
 Unfortunately, a lot of recipes have you rushing the process—and let’s be honest here, you’re not going to caramelize onions by cooking them over medium-high heat for 10 minutes.
 Sautéed onions are just fine, but caramelized onions?
 Well, they’re pretty much magical.
+Once you know how to caramelize onions, the world is your oyster.

 What’s the Secret to Caramelized Onions?

+• Make a big batch.
 Now, not everyone has 45 minutes to make caramelized onions for a weeknight dinner.
 I get it!
 The good news is that you can make a big batch of caramelized onions and keep them in the fridge to use throughout the week.
-You can also freeze caramelized onions and they’re just as delicious when thawed and reheated.
+You can also freeze caramelized onions, and they’re just as delicious when thawed and reheated.

 Caramelized onion ingredients with labels